ElizabethGagne/serverless-offline-demo/README.md

-# Serverless REST API with DynamoDB and offline support (Containerized)
+# Serverless REST API with DynamoDB, Kinesis and offline support (Containerized)

 This example demonstrates how to run a service locally, using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It